Q&A with an Arts Board Member | Ian Kew

-The Darwin Festival Board is focussed on revenue growth and financial sustainability – philanthropic support is only one (albeit very important) part of our shared responsibilities.
+The Darwin Festival Board is focused on revenue growth and financial sustainability – philanthropic support is only one (albeit very important) part of our shared responsibilities.

 In saying that, our Darwin Festival Board members are very involved in the business community, and capable to seeking to and successfully acquiring support outside of the arts sector, as well as providing insights into how these opportunities might be pursued.

 Together with the Darwin Festival Executive, the board is also looking to present a successful program, increase ticket sales, negotiate revenue splits on performances, improve contractual outcomes and maximise revenues from food, beverage and merchandise.